RobotCasserole1736/OffseasonTraining/Chapter_1/lesson1.1.md

 ## Lesson 1.1: Acquiring Software

 More than likely, you're reading this online, in a web browser now.
 You can click around to see other files, make small modifications.
-This is a very nice feature of *Github*, the website where we we keep our software.
+This is a very nice feature of *Github*, the website on the internet where we we keep our software.

 However, to run the code, and make bigger changes, you'll want the software on your computer.